Advanced Topics

 # Changing the Order of Edges

-Differences in style may be achieved by altering the edge ordering.
-If the value of the ordering attribute is "out", then the out edges of a node, that is, edges with the node as its tail node, must appear left-to-right in the same order in which they are defined in the input.
-If the value of the attribute is "in", then the in edges of a node must appear left-to-right in the same order in which they are defined in the input.
+Differences in style can be achieved by altering the edge ordering.
+If the value of the ordering attribute is "out", then the outgoing edges of a node—that is, edges for which the node is the tail—must appear left‑to‑right in the same order in which they are defined in the input.
+If the value is "in", then the incoming edges of a node must appear left‑to‑right in the order in which they are defined.

 Assume you have several edge relationships defined as follows: